nxndps/dialpad-cli/README.md

 1. `pip3 install -r requirements.txt`

 2. You will need an API key to user the CLI Utilities.
+See [Create an API Key](https://help.dialpad.com/hc/en-us/articles/360019680532-Create-an-API-Key) for instructions on this.

-You have two methods to supply this key.
+You have two methods to supply this key to the CLI.
 - Create or update `.dp.env` in the local directory add the line `dptoken=XXXXXXXXX` .
 - Create the ENV variable `dptoken` with the API key value.